Best Foraging Bags for Mushroom Gathering

 *Price at time of publishing; check for price changes or sales.

-An expanding belt pouch is a convenient solution for the convenient forager.
+An expanding belt pouch is a convenient solution for the convenience-oriented forager.
 If you tend to forage less intentionally on hikes, this dump pouch may be the best solution for you.

 It is the most versatile option as the pouch can be used for virtually anything, but still performs well for foraging and gathering.